 Removing Silfra saves one day.

-Combine the glacier walk (at Solheimajökull) with the south coast sights to save a day.
+Combine the glacier hike (at Solheimajökull) with the south coast sights to save a day.
 This will be a very big day, but this eliminates another day.

 Day trip into Kerlingarfjöll rather than spending the night here.
 This is not ideal, because I think spending the night at the mountain resort is one of the highlights of visiting Kerlingarfjöll.
 Plus, you will have a very long drive to get from Kerlingarfjöll to the south coast that evening.

-With these changes, here is a sample 7-day itinerary:
+With these changes, here is a sample 7-day Iceland itinerary:

 Day 1: Reykjavík